 Soldier On Ambassadors all have unique stories to tell

 Todd Berry served in the Australian Army for 18 years, joining in 1989 straight after completing high school.
 He was initially posted to Townsville and then travelled to Canberra for Officer Training at the Royal Military College, Duntroon.
 Graduating as a Lieutenant he was initially posted to Sydney, with additional regimental postings in Singleton and Perth.
-Whilst with the 5th/7th Battalion in Sydney he was on a four-month rotation to Malaysia when 5 Australian soldiers were killed in a motor vehicle accident.
-He was awarded a Chief of Army Commendation for his actions at the accident site and recovering the bodies back to Australia.
+Whilst with the 5th/7th Battalion in Sydney he was on a four-month rotation to Malaysia when five Australian soldiers were killed in a motor vehicle accident.
+He was awarded a Chief of Army Commendation for his actions at the accident site and repatriating the bodies back to Australia.
 He returned to Malaysia in 1998 and 1999 on an exchange posting, where he was an instructor at the Royal Military College, Malaysia.
 He spent most mornings and afternoons driving past the site of the accident, which had a dramatic effect on his mental health.
-The trauma and the stress of this incident, the repeated visits to the site, and being deployed to East Timor as a Company Commander with the regular Commando unit after Malaysia, eventually led to his discharge from the Army with post-traumatic stress disorder.
-This affected his family relationships, his physical and mental wellbeing, and his future career options.
+The trauma and the stress of this incident, the repeated visits to the site, and being deployed to East Timor as a Company Commander with the regular Commando unit after Malaysia, eventually led to his discharge from the Army with Post-Traumatic Stress Disorder.
+This affected his relationship with his family, his physical and mental wellbeing, and his future career options.
 Following years of struggling with PTSD, Todd joined Soldier On as a volunteer.
 Slowly but surely, he found himself participating in activities such as PT sessions and Yoga classes.
 Todd has a keen interest in military history, inspired by his time in South-East Asia, and was given the opportunity to join a Soldier On trek to Sandakan.
 Following in the footsteps of WWII prisoners of war, Todd and a group of Australian veterans used the trek as a component of their rehabilitation.
 Since the trek, Todd has completed a number of physical challenges, including Tough Mudder, several Half Ironman triathlons, the New York marathon, and an Ultra Marathon of 100km.
 For Todd the trek at Sandakan was a turning point- it gave him his spark back.
 Todd has also become a pioneer for Yoga for veterans, having adopted the practice with enthusiasm.
 Using it as a part of his rehabilitation, he says that exercise and mindfulness have made a significant contribution to his recovery, and will continue to do so in to the future.
-He is currently teaching trauma aware yoga classes and is an ambassador for Soldier On and Frontline Yoga.
-Since seperating from the ADF he has completed a Bachelor of Administrative Leadership, a Master of Management, and a Graduate Diploma of Psychological Science.
+He is currently teaching trauma aware yoga classes and is an Ambassador for Soldier On and Frontline Yoga.
+Since separating from the ADF he has completed a Bachelor of Administrative Leadership, a Master of Management, and a Graduate Diploma of Psychological Science.
 Todd is married to Suzy and he is an author and sought after public speaker.

 Jessica Love was born in Toowoomba in 2001, and is the daughter of Sandi and Shaun Love.
 She is one of three children, with one older and younger brother.
 She is an author of two children’s books, ‘Soon’ and most recently ‘Sometimes’ and is a Soldier On Family and Service Ambassador.
 Jess has moved seven times, six of those moves occuring in nine years.
 Her father deployed twice, once for seven months in Iraq, and the other for 13 months and it was these deployments that served as the inspiration for the two books.
-Jess is an accomplished student, having completed five university levels subjects by age 16, as well as a Certificate Three in Fine Arts.
+Jess is an accomplished student, having completed five university level subjects by age 16, as well as a Certificate Three in Fine Arts.
 She is an active member of the Scouting movement, as a Venturer and Joey leader, and is a recipient of the Australian Scouting Medallion.
 She is currently working toward her Queen’s Scout Award.
 In 2014 Jess penned ‘Soon’ as part of a school assignment.
 This reflected on her feelings while her father was deployed to the Sinai Peninsula and tells of the way children deal with separation.
 Her efforts were recognised through Defence Health who published the book in 2015.
 Jess was awarded the Chief of Defence Force Commendation in 2015 for her efforts supporting Defence families.
 Jess has recently completed ‘Sometimes’ a reflection of children dealing with separation, again sponsored by Defence Health.
-Jess aims at starting a Nurse/Paramedic double degree in 2018 continuing her service to others.
+Jess aims to start a Nurse/Paramedic double degree in 2018 continuing her service to others.

 Wing Commander Sharon Bown (Ret’d) was appointed as a Service Ambassador to Soldier On in 2016.
 Sharon served as a Nursing Officer in the Royal Australian Air Force for 16 years, with deployments to Timor-Leste in 2000 and 2004; Afghanistan in 2008 as Officer-in-Charge of the Australian Medical Task Force in Tarin Kowt, Afghanistan.
 She was also involved in various aeromedical evacuation tasks, including Papua New Guinea in 2001, Solomon Islands in 2003 and Bali, following the terrorist bombings in 2005.
 Sharon was seriously injured in a helicopter crash in Timor-Leste in 2004, but fought to continue to serve, despite her injuries, until September 2015.
 As a result of her personal experience of service and her role in providing care for Australian Defence Force personnel and their families in Australia and overseas, Sharon is a passionate advocate within the field of Military and Veteran’s Health, and demonstrates a unique insight into the welfare and healthcare needs of those adversely affected by their service.
 Sharon is currently undertaking a Bachelor of Psychological Science, pursuing her interest in exploring the effects of service.
 Sharon is the author of ‘One Woman’s War and Peace: a nurse’s journey in the Royal Australian Air Force’, is a Member of the Council of the Australian War Memorial, and a Member of the Board of the Veterans’ Film Festival.
 Sharon became a Soldier On Ambassador to assist fellow veterans to navigate their journey beyond service.

 James enlisted in the Regular Army in 1996 and at that time was posted to Singleton Townsville.
 In 1999 he was posted to 4RAR (Commando) as a Company medic and was deployed to East Timor in 2001.
-In 2004 he left the Regular Army to join the New South Wales Ambulance Service, but remained an active reserve member with the 1st Commando Regiment.
+In 2004 he left the Regular Army to join the New South Wales Ambulance Service, but remained an active Reserve member with the 1st Commando Regiment.
 In 2007 he was deployed to TAGE and Afghanistan SOTG rotation V111 in 2009.
 It was on his return home that he had trouble fitting back into home life.
 Loud noises and crowds made James feel very uncomfortable and he was quick to anger.
 James went from the life of the party to being a recluse and found the only time “I felt happy was when I was surfing”.
-James’ wife put him in contact with a Soldier On representative, and it was during this meeting that Soldier On offered James and his family a surfing holiday with other Veterans affected by their service.
+James’ wife put him in contact with a Soldier On representative, and it was during this meeting that Soldier On offered James and his family a surfing holiday with other service personnel affected by their service.
 It was the first time since his deployment that they had been on a family holiday.
 It was this holiday that was the catalyst for James to seek the help he needed to become well again.
 James continues to represent Soldier On in many ways at engagements.

 “I had always wanted to join the Army, but I never gave any thought to what happens after.
-My decision to discharge was sudden, and I was ill prepared for the challenges of civilian life.
+My decision to discharge was sudden, and I was ill-prepared for the challenges of civilian life.
 I didn’t have a job to go to, or even a direction to follow.
 As a result, I developed severe depression and anxiety.
 It was only through the support of my partner that I eventually confronted the reality that I was not well, and that I needed help.”